J. Alden Weir: Biography

 Weir gained further notoriety and in 1893, the American Art Association grouped his works together with those by Twachtman for a comparative exhibit with pieces done by Claude Monet and Paul Besnard.
 Such a prestigious event meant that the art world had taken notice of the American brand of Impressionism.
 Furthermore, Weir felt compassion for those who lost their jobs in the 1893 depression.
 Railroad bankruptcies led to unemployed workers, but Weir helped raise money for them with painting exhibitions.

 During the remainder of his life Weir painted impressionist landscapes and figurative works, many of which centered on his Connecticut farms at Branchville and Windham.
 His style varied from traditional, vibrant impressionism to a more subdued and shadowy tonalism.
 He also became skilled at etching.
 As a rule, his paintings done after 1900 showed a renewed interest of the academicism prevalent in the work of his younger days, with subjects treated less realistically and a greater emphasis placed on drawing and design.

 In 1897, Weir became a member of the Ten American Painters, generally known as The Ten, a group of painters who left the Society of American Artists in late 1897 to protest what they saw as the overemphasis on Classical and Romantic Realism over Impressionism by the Society.
 The Ten exhibited for twenty years until its demise, due to the death of members and the prominence of newer styles.

 In 1912 Weir was selected the first president of the Association of American Painters and Sculptors, but resigned a year later following the association's sponsorship of the modernist Armory Show.
 Weir later became president of the National Academy of Design.
 He was a member of the U.S. Commission of Fine Arts from 1916 until his death in 1919.
+He was an early member of the American Academy of Arts and Letters.
 He was interred at Windham Center Cemetery in Windham, Connecticut.

 Among Weir's pupils was the painter Harriet Campbell Foss.